 Why Are Some People In Chandler Afraid Of Spiders?

 Common house spiders are, for the most part, completely harmless.
-Wolf spiders, daddy-long-legs (also known as cellar spiders), jumping spiders, and common house spiders are incapable of causing people any harm.
+Common house spiders, daddy-long-legs (also known as cellar spiders), jumping spiders, and Wolf Spiders are incapable of causing people any harm.
 While all spiders have fangs and venom and are capable of biting, not all spiders can break our skin or have venom that would affect us.

 Out of more than 45,000 known species of spider, less than 30 have caused human deaths.
 In the United States, there are only three spiders that can cause significant health effects.
 This is not to say that a fear of spiders is irrational, however.
 It’s healthy to be wary of things that can hurt you.
 However, arachnophobia, a more crippling fear of spiders, may be a disproportionate reaction to the level of threat spiders can actually pose to your health.